CATEGORIES:

 On-Target Strategy for Mission-Critical Bids

-A 13-Module course to ensure your team excels at every stage of a formal bidding process - from the initial bid/no bid analysis, right through to the client de-briefing session/s.
+A comprehensive, 11-module course to ensure your team excels at every stage of a formal bidding process - from the initial bid/no bid analysis, right through to the client de-briefing session/s.

 BEATING THE BIG BOYS AT BIDS